Find 2019-20 Kindergarten Enrollment information here.

 Welcome to White Bear!

-Throughout the month of January, White Bear Lake Area Schools will be hosting a variety of informational events and open houses to help you learn more about our district and register for the 2017-18 school year.
-Find a complete listing of activities here.
+Throughout the month of January, White Bear Lake Area Schools will be hosting a variety of informational events and open houses to help you learn more about our district and register for the 2019-20 school year.
+A complete listing of 2019 activities is available here.

 The White Bear Lake Area School District has a Centralized Enrollment Center at the District Center Office in White Bear Lake.
 The Centralized Enrollment Center allows parents to enroll their students in one centralized location.
 For information, or to register your child in the White Bear Lake Area School District, please call 651-407-7674.